-I got introduced to Pav Bhaji during my stay in Mumbai years ago.
-Since I was homesick, a friend took me out for dinner to cheer me up.
-We landed at the famous restaurant, 'Shiv Sagar'.
+I got introduced to Pav Bhaji during my stay in Mumbai three decades ago.
+Since I was homesick, a friend took me out for dinner to a restaurant called 'Shiv Sagar'.
+We ordered Pav Bhaji and a Sitafal (custard apple) milkshake.
+The spicy, flavorful curry, scooped with butter-toasted buns, was an instant hit with me!

 Jump to: